Get Immediate Help in a Crisis

 Text “HELLO” to 741741

-The Crisis Text hotline is available 24 hours a day, seven days a week throughout the U.S. The Crisis Text Line serves anyone, in any type of crisis, connecting them with a crisis counselor who can provide support and information.
+The Crisis Text hotline is free & available 24 hours a day, seven days a week throughout the U.S. For International support go here.
+The Crisis Text Line serves anyone, in any type of crisis, connecting them with a crisis counselor who can provide support and information.

-National Domestic Violence Hotline The Hotline can be accessed via the nationwide number 1−800−799−SAFE(7233) or TTY 1−800−787−3224 or (206) 518-9361 (Video Phone Only for Deaf Callers).
+The Hotline can be accessed via the nationwide number 1−800−799−SAFE(7233) or TTY 1−800−787−3224 or (206) 518-9361 (Video Phone Only for Deaf Callers).
 The Hotline provides service referrals to agencies in all 50 states, Puerto Rico, Guam and the U.S. Virgin Islands.
 Persons can also contact the Hotline through an email request from the Hotline website (Visit disclaimer page)

 Services are provided without regard to race, color, national origin, religion, gender, age, or disability (including deaf and hard of hearing).
 Assistance is available in English and Spanish with access to more than 170 languages through telephonic interpreter services.

-Call 1-800-273-TALK (8255) and press 1 or text to 838255
+Call: 988 and press ‘1’ or text 838255

 The Veterans Crisis Line is a free, confidential resource that connects veterans 24 hours a day, seven days a week with a trained responder.
 The service is available to all veterans, even if they are not registered with the VA or enrolled in VA healthcare.
 People who are deaf, hard of hearing, or have hearing loss can call 1-800-799-4889.
+Help is also available from overseas (scroll to bottom of Veterans Crisis Line page for info).

-Substance Abuse and Mental Health Services Administration (SAMHSA): For general information on mental health and to locate treatment services in your area, call the SAMHSA Treatment Referral Helpline at 1-800-662-HELP (4357).
+In a crisis?
+Call or text: 988; SAMHSA National Helpline 1-800-662-4357 Get treatment referral and information about mental health and drug or alcohol use disorders, prevention, and recovery by calling the SAMHSA National Helpline at 1-800-662-4357.
 SAMHSA also has a Behavioral Health Treatment Locator on its website that can be searched by location.

 Resource Guides